-Once the game starts with the first throw, players must finish the game from the same end.
-Partners are not allowed to swap ends in the middle of a game.
-If in a "best-of" series, players can switch ends after the completion of a game.
+Once the game starts with the first throw, players must finish the game from the same goal.
+Partners are not allowed to swap sides (goal they throw/deflect from) in the middle of a game.
+If in a “best-of” series, players can switch sides after the completion of a game.

 No player substitutions are allowed in the middle of a game or tournament/league play.
 For tournament/league play, once play begins, teams must play every game with the same partner.

 All official KanJam games are played to 21 points.
-Depending on the exact format, many tournaments and leagues will adjust "regular season" play to shortened games.
+Depending on the exact format, some tournaments and leagues will adjust “regular season” play to shortened games.

 A team must achieve an exact score of 21 points to win, and teams must complete an equal number of turns (except when an Instant Win is scored).
 See Going over for more.